MICA-MNI/micapipe/docs/pages/05.autotract/index.rst

          The description (``desc-``) refers to the algorithm used to generate the tractogram (here, *iFOD2*), its number of streamlines (here, *40M*) and the filtering algorithm (here, *SIFT2*).

-         Full names for here tract and their associated acronyms are listed below:
+List of names and their acronyms obtained with the integrated automatic virtual dissection of the main brain tracts based on auto_tracto:

           +---------+--------------------------------------+
           | Acronym | Tract name                           |